kevincabb/CLI_RPN_Calculator/README.md

 ## Edge cases / Improvements

 The way the application is currently implemented it can handle simple arithmetic operations, but I think there are some edge cases when it comes to processing inputs.
-If I had more time to develop, I think I would build out the input processing a bit more to be more effcient, for example if an input does not evaluate to a number it will be put in the operator queue.
+If I had more time to develop, I think I would build out the input processing a bit more to be more efficient, for example if an input does not evaluate to a number it will be put in the operator queue.
 Since it won't evaluate to a currrent supported operator, it wouldn't effect the result but doing something simple to start like a RegEx helper function to evaulate appropriate inputs could be an option.

 ## Installation